miniwheat/kaggle-BBC-News/README.md

 # kaggle BBC News Project

-This project examines the **[Kaggle BBC News Classfication](https://www.kaggle.com/c/learn-ai-bbc)** Challenge, specifically with a focus on the performance on non-negative matrix factorization in prediction.

-Demonstrates application of Non-negative Matrix Factorization as Unsupervised Learning technique for topic modeling and classification of BBC News articles.
+This project examines the **[Kaggle BBC News Classfication](https://www.kaggle.com/c/learn-ai-bbc)** Challenge, specifically with a focus on the performance of Non-negative Matrix Factorization as an Unsupervised Learning technique for topic modeling and classification prediction.

 Repository Contents:
 -  html of jupyter noteboook - can be viewed directly **[here](https://htmlpreview.github.io/?https://github.com/miniwheat/kaggle-BBC-News/blob/main/Assignment%204%20-%20part%201%20v6.html)**